MarcinOrlowski/laravel-api-response-builder/README.md

     }

-`item` and `items` keys are configurable (see `app/config/response_builder.php` or, if you already published config file, look into your `vendor/marcin-orlowski/laravel-api=response-builder/config/` folder for new configuration keys).
+`item` and `items` keys are configurable - see `app/config/response_builder.php` or, if you already published config file, look into your `vendor/marcin-orlowski/laravel-api-response-builder/config/` folder for distribution config file and diff it for new configuration keys read.
+You can also read project changelog.

 **NOTE:** currently there's no recursive processing implemented, so if you want to return Eloquent model as part of own array structure you must explicitly call `toArray()` on such object